Gallery of Surrealism home | artists | artworks | bookstore | features | guestbook | about us

 Fundación Mapfré, Madrid [Feb 04, 2025-May 11, 2025]

-Philadelphia Museum of Art, Pennsylvania [autumn 2025-spring 2026]
+Philadelphia Museum of Art, Pennsylvania [Nov 8, 2025-Feb 15, 2026]

 Blockbuster traveling show marking the centennial of the Surrealist movement.
 Each partnering museum will host the core of the travelling exhibition, with a focus on their own collections.
 Brussels aims to deliver a comprehensive understanding of surrealism viewed from a symbolist perspective, showcasing over 130 artworks, including paintings, works on paper, sculptures, assemblages, and photographs.